segment was partly funded by a Local History Grant issued by the Brisbane City

 The Belmont Rifle Range was constructed in 1916, and was to become the third largest privately owned rifle range in the southern hemisphere, and a venue of shooting events during the 1982 Commonwealth Games.

 After the transport difficulties already mentioned in the area during the previous 22 years, the construction and operation of the Belmont tramway from 1912 until 1925 between Norman Park and the terminus opposite Scrub Road, Belmont, for the sum of 20,000 Australian Pounds, represented a determined, but overly ambitious effort by local government to remedy such deficiencies.
 This required the passing in State Parliament of the Belmont Tramway Loans Validation Act after the railway construction costs exceeded a specified benchmark.
-The railway's construction by the Belmont Board was one of about a dozen or so initiated by local government authorities in Queensland in this period.
+The railway's construction by the Belmont Board was one of a few railways initiated by local government authorities in Queensland in this period.

 George Phillips, who had been responsible for the building of a number of railways in Far North Queensland, was the consulting engineer [ a gentleman of some notoriety, Phillips was supposed to have begun consorting with a girl then only 15 years old, then sent her to board with his mother in Sydney before marrying the girl a year or so later].
 It's possible that what had been referred to previously as Prentice Creek at Belmont was re-named for him.

-Opening on the 25th May 1912 with the introduction of a twice daily passenger & freight service it was initially powered by a Baldwin locomotive when the Railways Dept. of the time found itself without any spare engines.
+Opening on the 25th May 1912 with the introduction of a twice daily passenger & freight service the Belmont Tramway was initially serviced by a Baldwin locomotive when the Railways Dept. of the time found itself without any spare engines.
 B 13 and B 15 class locomotives were employed according to whether passage was required past the Baynes siding at Belmont.
 Operating until 16th April 1924 it was first closed at the time Belmont was subsumed within the new Brisbane City Council, reopened in April 1926 and with continued increasing losses after the offering of 6 services a day it was again closed for the last time in October 1926.
-The rails were lifted in 1935 [ as a teenager the author saw some of the last rails and sleepers long after they'd been removed, lying on the bed of Bulimba Creek beneath the old timber bridge on Old Cleveland Rd. ].
+The rails were lifted in 1935 [ as a teenager the author saw some of the last rails and sleepers long after they'd been removed, lying on the bed of Bulimba Creek beneath the old timber road bridge on Old Cleveland Rd. ].

 During the railway's service life it did engender further growth in the Belmont-Carindale district, although it never succeeded in becoming a profitable enterprise for the Belmont Shire Council.
 The first locomotive used on the tramway from 1912 to 1915 was also acquired by the Shire Council. [ Kerr, 1990 ]